 Cindy Phenix’s paintings generate a palpable formal tension.
 Some surfaces are made up of gestural and abstract impastos, while others—left untouched—reveal the raw potential of the canvass.
 Painted zones are juxtaposed with drawn lines and take us into paradoxical spaces.
 Many characters, depicted in transformed complexions and bodies, interact here.
 The ambitious and ambiguous displays and the broad spectrum of techniques that Phenix puts to the task give rise to a dazzling emotional charge.

 Cindy Phenix (b.
 1989 in Montreal, Canada; lives and works in Chicago) received her MFA in Art Theory and Practice at Northwestern University in 2020 and her BFA with distinction from Concordia University in 2016.
 Phenix’s works have been included in many exhibitions: Nino Mier (Los Angeles), Hyde Park Art Center (Chicago), Contemporary Art Gallery (Vancouver), and Galerie Hugues Charbonneau (Montreal).
-Phenix’s works are part of private collections in the US and Canada including Musée National des Beaux-Arts du Québec, Caisse de dépôt et de placement du Québec and Hydro-Québec.
+Phenix’s works are part of private collections in the US and Canada including Musée des beaux-arts de Montréal, Musée National des Beaux-Arts du Québec, BLG, Caisse de dépôt et de placement du Québec, Hydro-Québec and Gris Orange Consultants.
 In 2015, Cindy Phenix was listed as one of finalists for RBC‘s Canadian Painting Competition.